 If an item sells, you ship it to Vestiaire Collective, where experts check the quality and authenticity of the item before sending it to the buyer.
 The site lists all kinds of items, including clothes, bags, watches, and even men’s fashion.

 Vestiaire Collective’s commission structure starts at a flat fee of $17 and goes up to 20% of the total item price for pieces priced at less than $8,500.
-Users set their own price, so you can get a good idea of the amount you will earn before listing.
+Users set their own prices, so you can get a good idea of the amount you will earn before listing.
 If you are unsure how much an item is worth, you can use the company’s resale calculator to get an estimate.

 Bonanza is a marketplace website like eBay or Amazon where sellers can list and sell a large variety of items — not just clothes.

 Bonanza gives users a lot of control over the selling process.
 (You’ll have to create listings, take photos, organize delivery, and handle returns.)

 Each seller gets a rating from customers, which could make it difficult for new sellers or those with bad ratings to make sales.

 Perhaps the best thing about Bonanza is the cost.
 Listings are free, and the site commission is just 3.5% with a minimum fee of 50 cents.
 If you sell a high-priced item, the fee for the item that sells for over $500 is just 1.5%.

 Bonanza also offers an advertising option to boost listings, which costs between 9% and 30% of the total fee (if your item sells).
 A plus of this option is that items are promoted through different online channels, without any additional effort on your part.